ArthurSudbrackIbarra/cloney-documentation/docs/getting-started.md

 ### Path 2: Creating Your Own Cloney Templates as a Creator

 If you're interested in crafting your own Cloney templates and sharing them with the community, follow the path of a creator.
 You can design templates, define variables, and empower others to generate projects based on your templates.
 To start creating templates as a creator, visit the [Creator's Guide](/creators) for comprehensive guidance on template creation and customization.

-Choose the path that aligns with your objectives, and let Cloney simplify your Git repository management.
-Whether you're a user or a creator, Cloney offers a straightforward and efficient way to work with Git templates.
-Happy templating!